Wolg/awesome-swift/README.md

 *Libraries for accessing third party APIs.*

 * [Swifter](https://github.com/mattdonnelly/Swifter) - A Twitter framework for iOS & OS X written in Swift
+* [SwiftIB](https://github.com/kcome/SwiftIB) - An InteractiveBrokers API Library for OS X written in Swift.
+InteractiveBrokers is one of a few, if not the best, brokerage company provide Gateway+API solution for traders.

 ## Extensions